pkostic-dev/pkostic-dev/README.md

-### Hi there 👋

-- 💬 Ask me about games.
-- 📫 How to reach me: [linktr.ee/p_kostic](https://linktr.ee/p_kostic)
+Hello,

+I'm just a guy studying accessibility and technology.

+:information_source: To contact me, use [**this form**](https://linktr.ee/p_kostic).

+**:star: Fun fact :star:**
-- ⚡ Fun fact: The average cruising airspeed velocity of an unladen European Swallow is roughly 11 meters per second, or 24 miles an hour.
+The average cruising airspeed velocity of an unladen European Swallow is roughly 11 meters per second, or 24 miles an hour.